St. Croix 360

 The red sandstone of this part of the St. Croix has numerous smooth and almost polished spots disseminated through it, more argillaceous than the body of the rock; some of these have much the appearance of impressions of organic bodies, but they are so indistinct that no definite structure could be observed with a common magnifier.”

-3. Lisa Dembouski says
+3. Lisa Dembouski Avatar

 Hello!
 Thank you for this great article (and to Brian Finstad for his helpful comments, as well)!
 I’m wondering how I can reach John Schletty for permission to use and share his photo of the Big Fish Trap rapids?
 I was too busy paddling them to get my camera out, and his image is the best I’ve seen for depicting what they’re like.
 Thank you in advance! ~LD